santos25/institute-report-management/README.md

-This is a report system for the Instituto Angelitos Alegres
+A report system for the Instituto Angelitos Alegres
+TechStack:
+* Next.js
+* Tailwind
+* Shadcn
+* Prisma
+* Postgress